-Findings: The Planning Board finds from the Application (pp. 25-29, 53-54), supporting materials, and testimony that: 1) the Applicants' primary haul route for the expansion will remain the same -- I-95 to Route 16 west to the JRL access road, that Gorrill-Palmer's (Appendix D-4) traffic study shows that there will be an increase of three AM hour, three PM hour and 20 daily trip ends which these roads, in the opinion of traffic engineer Tom Gorrill, can safely accommodate, and MDOT's State Traffic Engineer stated that he saw no negative traffic impacts with the Expansion (Appendix D-4 B); 2) NEWSME has a policy to discourage overweight vehicles (Appendix D-4 C) and implements that policy; 3) the Gorrill-Palmer traffic study (Appendix D-4) establishes a minimum sight distance of 540 feet for significant truck travel and demonstrates that sight distances to the east and west exceed 1,000 feet, both the road and the Truck Transporter Policy (Appendix D-4 C) provide for safe turning, and there have been no accidents to date at the Facility entrance/exit; 4) MDOT has added preservation paving and highway rehabilitation work to its 2018 work plan to improve the northern portion of Bennoch Road; 5) the existing roadway will provide access to the Facility for the existing landfill and the Expansion and will allow for continuous and uninterrupted traffic movement on streets that can accommodate that traffic according to the Gorrill-Palmer traffic study (Appendix D-4); and 6) NEWSME's Truck Transporter Policy includes a plan to reduce litter escaping from trucks and to minimize odor from trucks and vehicles by properly washing and cleaning residue and deodorization.
+Findings: The Planning Board finds from the Application (pp. 25-29, 53-54), supporting materials, and testimony that: 1) the Applicants' primary haul route for the expansion will remain the same -- I-95 to Route 16 west to the JRL access road, that Gorrill-Palmer's (Appendix D-4) traffic study shows that there will be an increase of three AM hour, three PM hour and 20 daily trip ends which these roads, in the opinion of traffic engineer Tom Gorrill, can safely accommodate, and MDOT's State Traffic Engineer stated that he saw no negative traffic impacts with the Expansion (Appendix D-4,-B); 2) NEWSME has a policy to discourage overweight vehicles (Appendix D-4, C) and implements that policy; 3) the Gorrill-Palmer traffic study (Appendix D-4) establishes a minimum sight distance of 540 feet for significant truck travel and demonstrates that sight distances to the east and west exceed 1,000 feet, both the road and the Truck Transporter Policy (Appendix D-4, C) provide for safe turning, and there have been no accidents to date at the Facility entrance/exit; 4) MDOT has added preservation paving and highway rehabilitation work to its 2018 work plan to improve the northern portion of Bennoch Road; 5) the existing roadway will provide access to the Facility for the existing landfill and the Expansion and will allow for continuous and uninterrupted traffic movement on streets that can accommodate that traffic according to the Gorrill-Palmer traffic study (Appendix D-4); 6) after discussions with the City, NEWSME has installed two signs, one on the access road and another at the site exit, encouraging truckers to use I-95; and-67) NEWSME's Truck Transporter Policy includes a plan to reduce litter escaping from trucks and to minimize odor from trucks and vehicles by properly washing and cleaning residue and deodorization.
 Therefore, the Planning Board concludes that Applicants have made adequate provision for safe and uncongested traffic movement of all types into, out of and within the proposed Facility and have satisfied the requirements of § 24-12 B.